somaslam/SoMaSLAM.github.io/README.md

 # SoMaSLAM

-This is the homepage for somaslam
+This is the homepage for somaslam (changed)